faguil/Totoaba-Prebiotics-Transcriptomics/README.md

 ## How to download code files

-The code in this repository is stored in the [00-Code folder]( and can be downloaded as outlined below.
-The ***protein_motif_searching.pl*** script, written in Perl, scans one or more protein motif patterns in FASTA files.
-For detailed instructions on how to use the script, please refer to the README file in the 00-Code folder.
-While we believe the script and accompanying README make it largely self-explanatory, do not hesitate to reach out if you have any questions or concerns.
+The code in this repository is stored in the [00-Code folder](https://github.com/faguil/Totoaba-Prebiotics-Transcriptomics/tree/main/00-Code) and can be downloaded as outlined below.
+Scripts are built in R, which can be visualized in your IDR of choice (e.g., RStudio).

 ## How to download data files